BTU-EnerEcon/FOCCSI/README.md

 <!-- USAGE EXAMPLES -->
 ### Registration

 Before acsessing the FOCCSI Meta Forecaster, users have to get registered with their preferred email address.
 In this step, users also have the option to choose their prefered language: english or german.
 The chosen language is then avaiable throughout the usage of the application and can not be changed afterwards.
-After registration, users will be sent a confirmation email from the address: , including their username and temporary passsword.
+After registration, users will be sent a confirmation email from the address: fg-energiewirtschaft+foccsi@b-tu.de, including their username and temporary passsword.
 Password can be updated after the first login.

 <!-- Registration Image -->
 <br />